mkejeiri/Domain-Driven-Design/EventStorming.md

+This is merely my oversimplified takeaways/keynotes on the [Alberto Brandolini ebook on event storming ebook](https://leanpub.com/introducing_eventstorming), I stongly recommend reading the eBook.

 ## Big Picture

 The **Big Picture EventStorming** will deliver the **snapshot** of our **current collective level of understanding** of the **business** including **holes** and **gaps**.